Full-time enrollment for fall and spring semester is determined as:

 |Graduate student with an assistantship (TA, RA or GSA)||6 credit hours||3 credit hours|

-*Due to the nature of ASU’s fall 2022 semester learning modalities, students are required to reside in the Phoenix area in order to maintain a physical presence.
+*Due to the nature of ASU’s spring 2023 semester learning modalities, students are required to reside in the Phoenix area in order to maintain a physical presence.
 As a reminder, USCIS regulations state that F-1 and J-1 students must update their local U.S. or SEVIS address within 10 days of moving.
 If you need to update your addresses, please do so on My ASU.

 Enrolling in an iCourse may not be permitted or may be limited by some government-sponsored programs.
 If you are a government-sponsored student, make sure that have approval from your sponsor to take iCourses or ASU Sync classes before registering.

 Session B (second session)

 In-person credits are required throughout the entire semester.

 Enroll full-time by the first day of the semester.